Nottingham Children’s Hospital

 In 1879 the Children's Hospital was one of the first buildings in Nottingham to be equipped with a telephone.
 This revolutionary modern device was an invaluable method of contacting medical staff who were based largely at the General Hospital.
 The new outpatients department was built in 1886 at a cost of £1,000 and it was opened the following year by the Duchess of St Albans.
 The opening of the new Department led to an increase in outpatient attendances to 617 during the year.

-In nearly 1890s, Dr Marshall and an increasing number of new medical colleagues stressed the Hospitals capacity to develop.
+In nearly 1890's, Dr Lewis Walter Marshall and an increasing number of new medical colleagues stressed the Hospitals capacity to develop.
 In 1892 they were joined by the first House Surgeon to be appointed to the Hospital.
 Demands on the Hospital resources continued to outstrip the Management Committees ability to cope with them and they were forced to refuse admittance to a number of deserving cases.
 In the early years between 1877 and 1897 the number of inpatients rose fourfold and the number of outpatients, fivefold.
 In December 1876 there were 131 outpatients and the following inpatients:

 Send home cured 48 patients